Learn about Supplemental Instruction

 |SPN 2010||A||Hitchcock||Alvarez||1:30 - 2:30p M

 Summary of Position

 Lead SI sessions outside of class lectures; attend class lectures and take notes; promote SI among students enrolled in class; collaborate with faculty members to structure SI sessions; take session attendance; and complete SI reports.

 SI Leaders must have demonstrated academic success; recommendation from faculty member; grade of "A" or "B" in course being considered.
-Cumulative GPA must not be less than 2.7; prefer no less than 3.0.
+Cumulative GPA must not be less than 2.8; prefer no less than 3.0.
 Ability to communicate effectively.

-- Take accurate attendance at SI sessions.
+- Take attendance for every SI session.